CAMP BLESSING TEXAS

-We encourage all campers and volunteers to avoid large groups, social distance and continue masking 5 days prior to arrival at camp.
+We encourage all campers and volunteers to avoid large groups, social distance and consider wearing a mask prior to arrival at camp.

 Although we are adjusting some of our large group gatherings, we are planning an incredible summer for all of our campers, volunteers, and staff.
 From alternate or modified activities, every schedule is being made with safety as the first priority.
 We are so excited to bring fun, new activities to camp that are outdoor.

 We will have a GREAT summer and safety continues to be our top priority.
 If there is anything out of the ordinary, individuals will be assessed by our onsite medical team to determine next steps.
 Anyone with a fever of 100.4 degrees or higher will be isolated and may be sent home.

 This year’s closing ceremonies will be earlier than in prior years.
 This is to allow for additional cleaning and disinfecting of the cabins and common spaces.

 In an effort to maintain the safest environment possible visitors will be limited.
 Contact the office with any concerns.

 We ask that you notify camp health officials if anyone displays COVID related symptoms or receives a positive COVID test result within 10 days of their return home.

 You want what is best for your camper/volunteer and we want to partner with you to create the safest camp environment possible.
 If your camper/volunteer has been sick or running a fever prior to arrival, please contact us so we can determine the right course of action for everyone’s health and safety.